zsoltibaba37/FunnyArguments/README.md

 No Extra Command Line Argument !

 :$ ./main foo bar barfoo
-The second argument is: foo
+The first argument is: foo
-The third argument is: bar
+The second argument is: bar
-The fourth argument is: barfoo
+The third argument is: barfoo

 ```